socrata-platform/balboa/README.md

 ## Releases

 As of 0.13.0, balboa is versioned with [Semantic Versioning](http://www.semver.org), and uses the [sbt-release](https://github.com/sbt/sbt-release) plugin.
 To release balboa, run `sbt release` from the project root.

+## Development

+There is some unique configuration around cross compiling.
+See comments in the build.sbt for more details.

 ## License
 Balboa is licensed under the [Apache 2.0](https://github.com/socrata/balboa/blob/master/LICENSE.md) license.